Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Related Work

-\paragraph{Question Generation} QG can be seen as the dual task of QA: the input is composed of the \emph{answer} and \emph{paragraph} containing it, and the model is trained to generate the \emph{question}.
-Proposed by \cite{rus2010first}, it has leveraged on the development of new QA datasets \cite{zhou2017neural, scialom2019self}.
+\paragraph{Question Generation (QG)} QG can be seen as the dual task of QA: the input is composed of the \emph{answer} and the \emph{paragraph} containing it, and the model is trained to generate the \emph{question}.
+Proposed by \citet{rus2010first}, it has leveraged on the development of new QA datasets \cite{zhou2017neural, scialom2019self}.
 Similar to QA, significant performance improvements have been obtained using pre-trained language models \cite{dong2019unified}.
 Still, due to the lack of multilingual datasets, most previous works have been limited to monolingual text generation.
-We note the exceptions of \cite{kumar2019cross} and \cite{chi2020cross}, who resorted to multilingual pre-training before fine-tuning on monolingual downstream NLG tasks.
-However, the quality of the generated questions is reported to be below the corresponding English ones.
+We note the exceptions of \citet{kumar2019cross} and \citet{chi2020cross}, who resorted to multilingual pre-training before fine-tuning on monolingual downstream NLG tasks.
+However, the quality of the generated questions is still found inferior to the corresponding English ones.

-\paragraph{Question Generation for Question Answering} Data augmentation via synthetic data generation is a well known technique to improve models' accuracy and generalisation.
+\paragraph{Question Generation for Question Answering} Data augmentation via synthetic data generation is a well-known technique to improve models' accuracy and generalisation.
 It has found successful application in several areas, such as time series analysis \cite{forestier2017generating} and computer vision \cite{buslaev2020albumentations}.
 In the context of QA, generating synthetic questions to complete a dataset has shown to improve QA performances \cite{duan2017question, alberti2019synthetic}.
 So far, all these works have focused on English QA given the difficulty to generate questions in other languages without available data.
-This lack of data and the difficulty to obtain some constitutes the main motivation of our work and justify exploring cost-effective approaches such as data augmentation via the generation of questions.
+This lack of data, and the difficulty to obtain some, constitutes the main motivation of our work and justifies exploring cost-effective approaches such as data augmentation via the generation of questions.

+In a very recent work, almost simultaneous to our previously submitted version, \citet{shakeri2020multilingual} address multilingual QA with a similar approach.
+However, we argue that their experimental protocol does not allow to totally answer the research question.
+We detail the differences in our discussion, Section~\ref{discussion}.